 You might often hear scientists compare "a spoonful of..." something and how much it would weigh on Earth.
 So why don't we do that now?
-In order to see how much a spoonful of our black hole would weigh on earth, we need to know its density and its volume.
-The volume of the black hole is calculated by Equation 2:
+To see how much a spoonful of our black hole would weigh on earth, we need to know its density and its volume.
+The volume of the black hole is calculated by: